Vizidox/plato/README.md

 ## How to use in your project

-You will need to add the templating and templating database container to your docker-compose file.
+You will need to add the Plato and Plato database container to your docker-compose file.
 The templating image is stored on Nexus.
-Please check the detailed instructions on our [confluence page](https://vizidox.atlassian.net/wiki/spaces/VIZ/pages/1349681260/How+to+deploy+locally+with+your+project).
+Please check the detailed instructions on the [official documentation](https://plato.vizidox.com).

 ## Built With